 Initiating the Background Check

-Prior to their final acceptance and initial enrollment in classes, conditionally accepted applicants will be directed to have a background check* completed by Validity Screening Solutions.
-Online results will be emailed to the School's student affairs office where they will be reviewed and accessible through Validity Screening Solutions.
-Your acceptance into a program will not be final until the School of Health Professions has received background check information from the reporting agencies.
+Prior to final acceptance and enrollment in classes, accepted applicants will be directed to have a background check completed by Validity Screening Solutions.
+Reports will be provided to the school and then reviewed by the Office of the Dean.
+Acceptance to a program will not be final until KU has received the background check report.

-*The background check performed by Validity Screening Solutions includes:
+The background check performed by Validity Screening Solutions includes the following:

-The student must pay the one-time fee directly to the company performing the background investigation.
+The student must pay the one-time fee directly to the Validity.
+KU requires only one background check prior to official acceptance into an academic program.
 Please be aware that while most health care facilities with whom KU has affiliation contracts will accept this verification of a background check, some may require a more current report.
-The School of Health Professions requires only one background check prior to final acceptance and subsequent enrollment into an academic program.

 International Students: students arriving to the U.S. for the first time are not required to provide a background check since one has already been completed as part of the visa process.
-However, if the applicant has spent time in the U.S. after receiving the visa, a new background check will be required.
+However, if the applicant has spent more than 30 days in the U.S. after receiving the visa, a new background check will be required.

-The School of Health Professions will also run an employment disqualified list check for enrolled students.
-This check reviews Missouri records for any individuals who have been disqualified from working in a health care facility in that state.
+The school will also conduct an employment disqualified list check for enrolled students.
+This check reviews Missouri records for any individuals disqualified from working in a health care facility in that state.
 Students will not provide additional information for this check, nor does this require an additional fee or expense.
-Results will be faxed to the student affairs office where they will be stored in a confidential file.
+Results will be sent to the Office of the Dean and stored in a confidential file.

-If you should be sent to a Missouri hospital for a mental health clinical rotation, you will also need to complete the Missouri Department of Mental Health Disqualification Registry Report.
-Contact Moffett Ferguson, student affairs coordinator, if you are assigned a mental health clinical rotation in Missouri.
+Students going to a Missouri hospital for a clinical rotation may also need to complete the Missouri Department of Mental Health Disqualification Registry Report.
+Contact Moffett Ferguson if assigned to a clinical rotation in Missouri.

 Should a background check or report come back with an unacceptable offense, the school will review the information and make a decision on the applicant's eligibility.
 The department will then notify the applicant regarding their status to enter a program in the school.
 These cases will be considered individually and, under extenuating circumstances, an exception could be made.
 Normally, the following convictions will prevent admission:

-For specific details and instructions for completing these requirements, please view the Background Check Instructions and Log-in
+For specific details and instructions for completing these requirements, please see the instructions for initiating the background check and drug screening.